Intro to energy and the environment

 Methane and the permafrost

 For example, we know we are warming up the permafrost, and we know that there is a lot of methane trapped in the permafrost.
-Methane is a lot more potent greenhouse gas than carbon dioxide, but it is part of the carbon cycle as it decays into carbon dioxide eventually.
-We don't know with much certainty the real effect of that happening, but uncertainty is not our friend here, and we do not adapt well to rapid changes.
+Methane is a lot more potent greenhouse gas than carbon dioxide, but it is part of the carbon cycle as it eventually decays into carbon dioxide.
+We don’t know with much certainty the real effect of that happening, but uncertainty is not our friend here, and we do not adapt well to rapid changes.

 Anthropogenic Carbon dioxide and Climate Change: a lot more than global warming